awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 To learn how to use encryption context to protect the integrity of encrypted data, see the post [How to Protect the Integrity of Your Encrypted Data by Using AWS Key Management Service and EncryptionContext](https://aws.amazon.com/blogs/security/how-to-protect-the-integrity-of-your-encrypted-data-by-using-aws-key-management-service-and-encryptioncontext/) on the AWS Security Blog\.

 More about encryption context\.

+### Encryption context rules<a name="encryption-context-rules"></a>

+AWS KMS enforces the following rules for encryption context keys and values\.
++ The key and value in an encryption context pair must be simple literal strings\.
+If you use a different type, such as an integer or float, AWS KMS interprets it as a string\.
++ The keys and values in an encryption context can include Unicode characters\.
+However, if an encryption context includes characters are not valid in key policies or IAM policies, you won't be able to specify the encryption context in policy condition keys, such as [`kms:EncryptionContext:context-key`](policy-conditions.md#conditions-kms-encryption-context) and [`kms:EncryptionContextKeys`](policy-conditions.md#conditions-kms-encryption-context-keys)\.
+For details about key policy document rules, see [Key policy format](key-policy-overview.md#key-policy-format)\.
+For details about IAM policy document rules, see [IAM name requirements](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-names) in the *IAM User Guide*\.

 ### Encryption context in policies<a name="encryption-context-authorization"></a>